JulienGasser/ADA_4mousquetaires/index.md

 ## *4) Study of the popularity of beer*

-$$\quad$$ As explained in the previous chapters, Porthos' work was complementary to that done by Athos regarding the objective to assess the beer style dependence on the number of beers exported.
+$$\quad$$ As explained in the previous chapters, Porthos' work was complementary to that done by Athos regarding the objective to assess the beer style dependence on the expected production $$expected.number[i]$$ defined at the beginning of the year.

 $$\quad$$As the dataset contained ratings with the rated **beer style**, the **publication dates** and **the locations** of the users, Porthos first defined the notion of *beer's popularity*.
 The latter is calculated as the proportion of one type of beer among all the rated beers considered in one year and for one country.
 Porthos made the assumption that a decreasing *beer's popularity* means that people drink a lower proportion of this beer style compared to other in the same beer consuming country and vice versa.